Graham-Hayes/AC-Ink-Integration/README.md

 ## Scripting actions for Adventure Creator in Ink

 Using tags you can run other actions from your Ink script, this will allow you to stay in your script for longer and potentially cut down the size of your action lists.
-The tags are passed to the action in a list and will execute in order, some of the tags also have optional parameters so you can specify the behaviour.
+The tags are passed to the action in a list and will execute in order and before the line that they are attached to is displayed, some of the tags also have optional parameters so you can specify the behaviour.
 These mirror the options on the respective action in Adventure Creator.

 Parameters must be split with commas.